 Thai citizens automatically receive a personal identification number (PIN) that they can use for tax purposes.
 However, internationals liable for taxes require a tax identification number (TIN).
 You can apply for this in person at the Revenue Department.

-Businesses require a separate tax ID number, which they can apply for through the Revenue Deparment.
+Businesses require a separate tax ID number, which they can get through the Revenue Department.
 Those making over ฿1.8 million must also register for VAT.

 Types of tax in Thailand